Inferring Tie Strength in Temporal Networks: Strong Triadic Closure in Temporal Networks

 \begin{invariant} The prices are fair, i.e., $s(v)\leq w(v)$ for all vertices $v\in V(W)$, and $C\subseteq V(W)$ is a vertex cover. \end{invariant}

 \begin{lemma} If Invariant \ref{inv:fairness} holds, after calling one of the procedures \textsc{InsEdge}, \textsc{DelEdge}, \textsc{DecWeight}, or \textsc{IncWeight} Invariant \ref{inv:fairness} still holds. \end{lemma} In order to show Lemma 3, we first show the following properties for the \textsc{Update} procedure. \begin{lemma} If the prices are fair, after calling $\textsc{Update}$, the prices are still fair.
-Furthermore, let $C$ cover all edges $E(W)\setminus F$.
-After $\textsc{Update}$, all edges in $F$ are covered by a vertex in $C$. \end{lemma} \begin{proof} For each edge $e\in F$ that has a tight vertex, $p(e)$ is not changed, and $e$ is covered by the tight vertex in $C$.
-Now, for each edge $e=\{u,v\}\in F$ with both endpoints not tight, the price $p(e)$ is increased until $u$ or $v$ is tight.
-Therefore, $s(v)\leq w(v)$ and $s(u)\leq w(u)$.
-Furthermore, at least one of the two vertices $u$ and $v$ is added to $C$; hence, $e$ is covered. \end{proof}
+Furthermore, let $C$ cover all hyperedges $E(W)\setminus F$.
+After $\textsc{Update}$, all hyperedges in $F$ are covered by a vertex in $C$. \end{lemma} \begin{proof} For each hyperedge $e\in F$ with a tight vertex, $p(e)$ is not changed, and $e$ is covered by the tight vertex in $C$.
+Now, for each hyperedge $e\in F$ with no endpoint being tight, the price $p(e)$ is increased until one $u\in e$ is tight.
+Therefore, $s(u)\leq w(u)$ for all $u\in e$.
+Furthermore, at least one of the vertices $u\in e$ is added to $C$; hence, $e$ is covered. \end{proof}